SergioQuijanoRey/punto/README.md

 * All actions performed with the same cli app
 * Heavily inspired on [dotbot](https://github.com/anishathalye/dotbot)
 * All actions that can be performed will be described in `yaml` config files that punto reads and executes
+* When usable, this project will be used in [my dotfiles](https://github.com/sergioquijanorey/dotfiles)

 ## Actions that I want to implement -- All of them described in yaml files